Chip-Scale Transmitter Module for Real-Time Continuous-Variable QKD: Results

 \subsection{Performance Evaluation over Optical Fiber}

 The system performance was evaluated over fiber lengths of 26, 52, 77 and 102 km.
 Measurements where carried out in the lab by means of fiber spools.
 The corresponding experiments ran continuously for 690, 571, 423, and 881 minutes during which a total of 624, 537, 444 and 1106 shots were acquired, respectively.
 The characterizing metrics of the CV-QKD system are summarized Table~\ref{tab:fiber}.
+Fig.~\ref{fig:fiber_test} displays the real-time QKD system performance over the employed optical fibers.
+The plots showcase the total secret key generated over time, and the underlying single shots, with the corresponding values of generated secret key and excess noise.